utwente-fmt/vercors-ide/README.md

 ## Features

+## Featues
 This plugin allows has the following features:
-- Set the path to their local vercors binary
+- Select and switch VerCors versions from installed versions
 - Execute the vercors command on the currently focused file
-- Provides syntax highlighting for `.pvl` files (tmLanguage file generation was done semi-automatically with a module of VerCors, which is currently on the text=mate-generator branch of the VerCors Repo)
+- Provides syntax highlighting for `.pvl` files
-- Hyper links to sources of errors in error messages
+- Provides syntax highlighting for verification language (method contracts) in java & C files
+- Provides autocomplete and snippets for verification language
-- Partial support for providing cli options, unique to each open pvl file
+- Graphically selecting CLI options, unique to each open file
+- Sources of errors are displayed in the file and in the problem
+- Display progress of verification and manually stop

 ## Requirements

 The only requirement is having `npm` installed.
 The plugin is known to work with `npm` version 10.2.4.
 For installing `npm` one option is `nvm`: <https://github.com/nvm-sh/nvm>.

 ## Known Issues

-### CLI Options functionality is only partially implemented.
-The "Backend silicon/carbon" option is currently only in the UI.
-Numerous other options are not included.
-The configuration is not saved in the workspace and thus does not persist after shutting down VSCode.

 ## Building and Running instructions